lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 # Pre-hashed mode (ExternalMu-ML-DSA)

-Many applications will require a "pre-hashed" mode of ML-DSA whereby a message digest can be pre-computed outside of the cryptographic module and then only a small fixed-width hash value is passed to the crypto module.
+Many applications will require a "pre-hashed" mode of ML-DSA whereby the signature generation process can be separated into a pre-hash step and a core signature step in order to ease operational requirements around large or inconsistently-sized payloads.
 Many applications and protocols include message digesting, but there exist some that do not.
 Examples of this can be found even within [RFC5280]; for example certificate and certificate revocation list (CRL) data structures do not include message digesting and therefore become problematic when producing large CRLs or when signing a high volume of certificates containing large public keys.
 Such situations require pre-hashing to be performed by the signature primitive.